These Plantable Cards Are Sweet and Easy to DIY

 Made with seed-embedded paper, these pretty homemade cards are the perfect Valentine for everyone you know and keep the love growing

-Maybe you have a kid who needs to bring Valentine cards to class, or maybe you’re just crafty and like making pretty cards for people; either way, these DIY plantable Valentines, made with seed-embedded paper, are fun and easy to put together (with or without kids / a glass of wine / both).
+These DIY plantable cards, made with seed-embedded paper, are fun and easy to put together (with or without kids / a glass of wine / both).
 They also make nice cards for springtime, Easter, or May Day.
-It all comes together with just a few basic supplies, readily available from craft stores or online, and best of all, this fun project is good for the birds and the bees (especially if your Valentine lands in the right hands).
+It all comes together with just a few basic supplies, readily available from craft stores online, and best of all, this fun project is good for the birds and the bees.

 Assemble Your Supplies